vicc30/smashing-heatmap/README.md

 * [x] Find a font/weight combination that approximates that of the original Smashing homepage and apply it to your solution.
 * [x] Push your solution to GitHub.

+## Livepreview

+Here you can see live preview on github pages --> [Preview](https://vicc30.github.io/smashing-heatmap/)

 ## Resources.

 * [Smashing magazine](https://www.smashingmagazine.com/)